ajniepow/HLA-Toolkit/README.md

 		A graph of the patient's antibody MFIs throughout their HLA Fusion history, filtered down to donor antigens.
 A corresponding html file with raw MFI values will open in your web broswer.

 	Note:
 		Donor typings in UNOS utilize a lookup system.
 The typing pulled from the API does not always correspond directly to the antigen, but rather contains a lookup code.
-The script handles this for you and converts them, but it depends on the lookups in '\\mehealth.org\data\Protected\Nordx HLA\R Scripts\UNOS_Lookups' being up-to-date.
+The script handles this for you and converts them, but it depends on the lookups in unos_lookup_path being up-to-date.
 See the section on 'download_UNOS_lookups' for more detail.

+		DB variables (server and DB name) for Fusion/Histotrac can be found in the settings or database menu for the respective application, or by contacting your database administrator. {SQL Server} driver should suit most cases and not need to be changed.